emberjs/rfcs/0000-update-glimmer-template-truthiness-semantics.md

 ## Summary

-Update truthiness semantics from handlebar's version to javascript's version to allow for typescript to work as users would expect it to
+Provide a path for Glimmer templates to switch away from classic Handlebars truthiness to JavaScript’s truthiness.
+This will align our templating language with users' expectations and make teaching easier.
+It will also allow TypeScript features like type narrowing to work as users would expect it to with keywords like `{{and}}` or `{{or}}`.

 ## Motivation